eliakim-k/bioinformaticscode/README.md

 This file reads genbank files and renders the sequence of nucleotides.
 -> The syntax is the same as above :
     > python read_genbankfiles.py name_genbank_file.gbk

+#5 c_alpha_distance_pdb.py

+This file computes the distance between consecutive c_alpha carbons in a PDB file.
+The calculation results are printed on screen with a head containg the column titles and a bottom line (containg the mean of distances).
+-> The syntax is the same as above :
+    > python c_alpha_distance_pdb.py pdb_file_name.pdb